SatStacker-app/satstacker-docs/docs/getting-started.md

 {
   "partner_slug": "your_partner_slug",
   "partner_name": "Your Partner Name",
-  "status": "active"
+  "status": "active",
+  "environment": "test"
 }
 ```

-If you get a `401`, double-check the `Authorization` header format (it must be `Bearer ` followed by the key, with a single space).
+If you get a `401`, double-check the `Authorization` header format.
+It must be `Bearer ` followed by the key, with a single space.

 ## Step 2 — Link a partner user